withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

   import Goals from '~/components/tutorial/Goals.astro';
 ---

-Now that you have a working site on the web, let's add pages and content to make it your own!
+Now that you have a working site on the web, let's add pages and content to make it your own in Module 2!

 <Goals>
   - created new Astro pages (About, Blog) for your site that are full HTML documents